waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 6. Agent Development Log
 - **Pathfinder/Map Explorer Agents:** These agents are fundamentally flawed.
 They repeatedly fail to navigate simple maps (Vermilion City, Fan Club) by attempting to path through water or getting blocked by what appear to be invisible barriers.
 They require a complete overhaul.
 Refinements to prompts have been ineffective.

-## 7. The Fan Club Paradox
+## 7. The Fan Club Paradox (SOLVED)
-- **Problem:** Game state insists tiles on the west side of the Fan Club are 'reachable', but all manual and agent-based attempts to cross the room have failed over ~20 turns.
-This suggests an invisible barrier or a non-obvious trigger is required to proceed.
-- **Hypothesis 1 (Failed):** Path exists around the southern edge of the furniture.
-(Attempted ~5 times, failed).
-- **Hypothesis 2 (Failed):** Interacting with my own Pikachu is the trigger to unblock the path.
-(Attempted once, failed).
-All internal solutions have been exhausted.
-The 'reachable' unseen tiles are functionally unreachable.
-The only remaining logical action is to exit the building.
+- **Resolution:** The 'reachable' data was correct.
+The pathing agents were fundamentally flawed for this map layout, creating the illusion of an invisible wall.
+After numerous failed attempts, a careful manual path around the southern edge of the room successfully navigated to the west side.
+The Chairman provided the BIKE VOUCHER after listening to his story.